TikTok Shop Creator Commissions and Seller Liability in 2026: What Sellers Need to Know

 TikTok has signaled that more changes to creator accountability are coming in the second half of 2026.
 Seller forums and leaked policy drafts suggest that TikTok may introduce a "shared liability" model where creators also receive violation points for prohibited claims, not just content warnings.
 If that happens, it would be a significant improvement for sellers.

-But until that policy ships, the current rules are clear: you are responsible for what creators say about your products.
-The commission minimums are higher.
-The referral fees are higher.
-And the compliance risk scales with every creator you add to your program.
+But until something like that ships, the reality is unchanged: you are responsible for what creators say about your products, both to TikTok and potentially to the FTC.
+The compliance risk scales with every creator you add to your program, and it scales fastest with open collaborations you never review.

 The sellers who are navigating this well are the ones who have shifted from "maximize creator volume" to "maximize creator quality."
 They run smaller, tighter affiliate programs with creators they have vetted.
 They review content regularly.
 They document everything.
 And they treat every open collaboration as a liability decision, not just a growth decision.

-That is the new math on TikTok Shop creator partnerships in 2026.
-The commissions are just the line item you can see.
+That is the real math on TikTok Shop creator partnerships.
+The commission you set is just the line item you can see.
 The real cost is the compliance risk you cannot.